raspberrypilearning/get-started-pico-w/en/step_6.md

 --- /task ---

 Notice that you have `/lighton?` and `lightoff?` in the requests.
-These can be used to control the onboard LED of Raspberry Pi Pico.
+These can be used to control the onboard LED of your Raspberry Pi Pico W.

 --- task ---

 Split the request string and then fetch the first item in the list.
-Some times the request string might not be able to be split, so it's best to handle this in a `try`/`except`.
+Sometimes the request string might not be able to be split, so it's best to handle this in a `try`/`except`.

-If the 1st item in the split is `lighton?` then you can switch the LED on.
+If the first item in the split is `lighton?` then you can switch the LED on.
 If it is `lightoff?` then you can switch the LED off.

 --- code ---
 ---